nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the teammate at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed teammate list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd teammate in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st teammate in the results of the `find` command.

 Note:
 * This teammate will also be deleted from all tasks he is assigned to.
 Task panel will be filtered to show you the affected tasks!